Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA: Defining the Framework

 \subsubsection{Conceptual Simplification}

-These edits modify the underlying sentence information or ideas, a prerequisite for simplifying complex domains. \textbf{Elaboration.} An addition of meaningful, relevant and correct information \citep{siddharthan2006syntactic}, such as clarifying vague terminology, providing background information on an entity or subject, or explicating general world knowledge unknown to the audience.
+These edits modify the underlying sentence information or ideas, a prerequisite for simplifying complex domains.
+We consider `conceptual simplification' to be interchangeable with `semantic simplification' as used in some literature \citep{sulem-etal-2018-semantic, jiang-etal-2022-semantic}. \textbf{Elaboration.} An addition of meaningful, relevant and correct information \citep{siddharthan2006syntactic}, such as clarifying vague terminology, providing background information on an entity or subject, or explicating general world knowledge unknown to the audience.
 Elaboration has been shown as a rare, but helpful mechanism in text generation \citep{cao-etal-2022-hallucinated} and we observe its careful use in human simplifications.

 \textbf{Generalization.} A deletion of unnecessary, irrelevant or complicated concepts.
 Although we ask annotators to rate the quality of elaboration by how it \textit{improves the readability} of a sentence, we ask annotators to rate the quality of a generalization by the \textit{relevancy of the deleted information to the main idea} of the sentence.
 As `relevancy' is inherently subjective to the user, domain and annotator, determining the threshold for `necessary information' is crucial to standardize \citep{devaraj-etal-2022-evaluating}.
 Deleting information will, by nature, contain some amount of information and \framework{} instead focuses on ensuring the deleted information is not important sentence, context or users.
 Consider two candidate deletions: \example{Like so many hyped books before it, \textit{The \ed{Midnight} Library} excited me and gave me pause.}{\ed{Like so many hyped books before it,} \textit{The Midnight Library} excited me and gave me pause.}